-If you have visited my blog before, chances are you have read that I incorporate foam rolling into my training regime.
-Also known as self-myofascial release, foam rolling and other self-massage techniques help to reduce soreness and improve range of motion, which in turn can help to prevent injuries and allow for shorter recovery periods between hard workouts.
+Self-myofascial release, which includes foam rolling and other self-massage techniques, can help to reduce soreness and improve range of motion, which in turn can help to prevent injuries and allow for shorter recovery periods between hard workouts.
+As runners, using these tools can be a great way to improve our running and feel better on our runs!

-I think that by now most runners are somewhat familiar with what foam rolling is and the basics of how to do it, but if not you can go read the post I wrote last year, as a guest post on Michele’s blog: Foam Rolling and Other Self-Massage Techniques for Runners.
-Yesterday Meredith asked me if I had a post about foam rolling that she could link to in her post today, which made me realize I never specifically wrote about it on here before!
-So this may be a bit all over the place, but I want to hit on a few key points that I wish I knew when I first started using a foam roller and other
+I think that by now most runners are somewhat familiar with what foam rolling is and the basics of how to do it, but I want to hit on a few key points that I wish I knew when I first started using a foam roller and other self-massage tools.

 Self-Myofascial Release Tools